 Overview

-SystemView has the ability to monitor how applications use dynamic storage.
+SystemView has the capability to monitor how applications use dynamic storage.
 This means that if your application uses the C or C++ heap, multiple custom heaps, or memory pool objects offered by an RTOS, you can trace how these are used over time.
-SystemView can monitor each of these, in the same application, analyze their use, and present the collected information in a way that enables you to see how loaded your heap is, spot potential memory leaks, track peak memory use, and so on.
+SystemView can monitor each of these within the same application, analyze their usage patterns, and present the collected information in a format that allows you to assess the load on your heap, identify potential memory leaks, track peak memory usage, and more.

 Heap metrics

-SystemView maintains a model of the underlying heap so its state is known at all times.
-SystemView records every active allocation and deallocation, calculates and records heap loading, and pairs allocation events with deallocation events.
-In the Heap or Events window, you can move directly back and forth between allocation and matching deallocation events, see the lifetimes of each allocated block of memory in the heap, and monitor the peak and current heap loading to ensure that you have enough heap space for your needs.
+SystemView maintains a model of the underlying heap, ensuring its state is always known.
+It records every active allocation and deallocation, calculates and tracks heap loading, and pairs allocation events with their corresponding deallocation events.
+In the Heap or Events window, you can navigate between allocation and matching deallocation events, view the lifetimes of each allocated memory block in the heap, and monitor both peak and current heap loading to ensure sufficient heap space for your needs.

 User-defined tags

-Each block of memory can be tagged; the meaning of the tag is up to the user, but typically the tag identifies the application subsystem that owns that memory block within the heap (for example a transmission layer, a protocol layer, some database, and so on).
-This tag is maintained in the SystemView application so imposes no additional strain on the target, it simply isn't stored in target memory, aligning with SEGGER's philosophy of minimizing target resource requirements.
-You can use the tag however you like, filter on it, and monitor the blocks allocated for specific application-defined uses.
+Each block of memory can be tagged, with the meaning of the tag left to the user's discretion.
+Typically, the tag identifies the application subsystem that owns the memory block within the heap (for example, a transmission layer, a protocol layer, or a database).
+This tag is maintained in the SystemView application, so it imposes no additional strain on the target.
+It is simply not stored in the target memory, aligning with SEGGER's philosophy of minimizing resource requirements on the target.
+You can use the tag as needed, filter based on it, and monitor blocks allocated for specific, application-defined purposes.

 Named resources

-Heaps and memory blocks can be named, making it easy to identify specific blocks in the SystemView trace.
-This name is not stored on the target, it is maintained in the SystemView application, and SystemView ensures that any named resources in an API call or in the Resource column of a view show the human-friendly resource name.
+Heaps and memory blocks can be given names, making it easier to identify specific blocks in the SystemView trace.
+These names are not stored on the target; instead, they are maintained within the SystemView application.
+SystemView ensures that any named resources in an API call or in the Resource column of a view display the human-friendly resource name.

 Locating memory leaks

-A great feature of SystemView's heap monitoring is that it is visually obvious when memory has been allocated but not freed.
-In many cases this is perfectly fine, long-lived objects can persist for the entire lifetime of the application and never be freed.
-But if you see the Peak Load of the heap increase over time, you are probably leaking memory, and will eventually run into trouble and most likely crash.
-Using the Heap monitor, it's easy to see where in the timeline objects are allocated, providing clues to where the leak may be.
+SystemView's heap monitoring makes it visually obvious when memory has been allocated but not freed.
+In many cases, this is perfectly acceptable—long-lived objects can persist for the entire lifetime of an application without needing to be freed.
+However, if you notice the peak load of the heap increasing over time, you are likely experiencing a memory leak, which can eventually cause problems and lead to a crash.
+With the heap monitor, it’s easy to track when objects are allocated along the timeline, providing useful clues as to where the leak may be occurring.

 Instrumenting your own heaps